TheGreatApollyon/notes/README.md

   <img src="https://img.shields.io/github/license/OpenAppsLabs/Jotter?style=for-the-badge&logo=GitHub&color=%23000000"/>
 </p>

-Jotter is a modern, open-source Android note-taking application built with Jetpack Compose and Material Design 3.
-It focuses on speed, simplicity, and privacy, offering an offline-first experience with a beautiful, dynamic UI.
+Jotter is a modern, free notes app with a sleek, beautiful design.
+Unlike others loaded with ads and extras, it focuses purely on speed, simplicity, and privacy—offline-first with a dynamic UI that feels effortless.
+No distractions.
+No tracking.
+Just your notes, fast, secure, and only yours.

 ---